A drone control station. (Photo via)

 No one likes drones.
-The unmanned death machines float above Pakistani towns and Yemeni mountain ranges like hateful mechanized pterodactyls, seeming to destroy innocent civilians more often than they do their intended targets.
+The unmanned death machines float above Pakistani towns and Yemeni mountain ranges like hateful mechanised pterodactyls, seeming to destroy innocent civilians more often than they do their intended targets.

-But it's not just killer war drones making us uncomfortable.
-This year has seen vast advances in the domestic use of surveillance drones, with the UK spending £2 million ($3 million) to police the skies above the G8 conference and the US approving their use for commercial purposes.
-In the post-Snowden landscape, many are understandably pissed off at the idea of their government flying cameras above their homes whenever they like and some have decided to do something about it.
+But it's not just killer war drones making us uncomfortable; this year has seen vast advances in the domestic use of surveillance drones, with the UK spending £2 million to police the skies above the G8 conference and the US approving their use for commercial purposes.
+In the post-Snowden landscape, many are understandably pissed off at the idea of their government flying cameras above their homes whenever they like, and some have decided to do something about it.
 One of those people is Philip Steel, from the town of Deer Trail, Colorado.

 Philip Steel: Well, in September of 2015, the Federal Aviation Administration (FFA) will implement new guidelines to extend what they call “navigable airspace” all the way down to ground level.
 That’s a vey big problem.
-Basically, it means the federal government will have jurisdiction over everything that travels through this airspace—not just regular aircraft.
-If someone wants to go shooting, or even play baseball, all those things will be traveling through navigable airspace under their definition.
+Basically, it means the federal government will have jurisdiction over everything that travels through this airspace – not just regular aircraft.
+If someone wants to go shooting, or even play baseball, all those things will be travelling through navigable airspace under their definition.
 If you want to put up a building, you’ll need to get permission from the state government.
 It completely tramples over state rights.

 And this drone-hunting ordinance is a reaction to that?

 What this ordinance does, first and foremost, is declare complete sovereignty and supremacy of the airspace over the town of Deer Trail, Colorado.
 Which is about a one square mile town with around 500 people in it.
 We’re declaring sovereignty over that airspace, up to a 1,000-foot ceiling.